chocolatey/docs/input/en-us/central-management/groups.md

 # Chocolatey Central Management - Groups

-Central Management's Groups are the basis on which a given [[Deployment|CentralManagementDeployments]] operates.
+Central Management's Groups are the basis on which a given [Deployment](./central-management/deployments) operates.
 In Central Management, a Group may contain one or more computers and/or other groups.
 Currently, Central Management's groups are entirely self-contained, and cannot be directly mapped from Active Directory groups.